 Video Mixing/Production/Broadcasting Software

 Video mixing/broadcasting programs can be used to simultaneously mirror a lightboard video feed, overlay graphics if desired, output a live video signal (displayed locally or streamed online) and record a local copy.
-They can even transition to other cameras and visuals sources, in addition to the lightboard.
+They can transition to other cameras and visuals sources in addition to the lightboard and much more.

 Some options include:

-- OBS (free, open source) as discussed in our image overlay guide
+- OBS (free, open source) as discussed in our OBS setup and image overlay guide.
+Virtual Cam add-on allows easy export to video conferencing and live stream platforms.

 - VMix ($60 for 1080p capability).
 Windows-only based program, can run in Bootcamp on a Mac.
 60 day free trial.